Let's Talk

 Funnel

 A marketing funnel represents the process of turning a lead into a customer.
-It is a strategic plan to take a prospect from the awareness stage of the buyers journey all the way to the purchase stage.
+It is a strategic plan to take a prospect from the awareness stage of the customer journey all the way to the purchase stage.

 Google Analytics